stowmyy/dropship/README.md

 #### WORST CASE SENARIO
 - The biggest potential problem is that these servers occasionally change, usually around major patch days
+- Another potential problem is when you queue with other players while you have servers blocked. **Don't queue with other players while you have servers blocked, unless they have the same servers blocked as you do.**
   - You may encounter a situation where you connect to a server that was added before this app was updated to include it.
+This situation can also occur when you are queuing with other players (above).
   - **What this looks like:** Your game gets stuck with the message "ENTERING GAME" covering your whole screen.
   - **How to fix:** *Quickly* open this app and unblock servers.
 You have about 20 seconds.
-  - **How often does this happen**: It's only happened to me once in the past year.
+  - **How often does this happen**: Its only happened to me once in the past year.
 It's most likely to happen around patch days

 #### HOW TO HELP
   - If this ever happens to you, you can help by letting me know through [discord](https://discord.stormy.gg/) or [twitter](https://twitter.stormy.gg/) and i'll push a hotfix